MatheusDevios/cbwa_ca1/README.md

 Browse to `http://localhost:8080`.

-**NOTE:** To be able to run the CA project was added those following line to dockerfile:
+**NOTE:** To be able to run the CA project direclty form GitHub was added the following lines:

 ```dockerfile
 # Copying the content of Web CA1 to the scratch image